labs42io/clean-code-typescript/README.md

 ### Don't ignore caught errors

 Doing nothing with a caught error doesn't give you the ability to ever fix or react to said error.
-Logging the error to the console (`console.log`) isn't much better as often times it can get lost in a sea of things printed to the console.
+Logging the error to the console (`console.log`) isn't much better as often it can get lost in a sea of things printed to the console.
 If you wrap any bit of code in a `try/catch` it means you think an error may occur there and therefore you should have a plan, or create a code path, for when it occurs.

 **Bad:**